 An online learning program that consists of 25 hours of e-learning and 5 hours facilitated learning, delivered over five weeks.
 The purpose of the course is to equip the learner with an in-depth understanding of laboratory processes, how it relates to laboratory performance, identify performance problems and propose corrective actions.

-Andre is a seasoned skilled development professional with a track record of over 26 years in learning and development and holds a degree in electrical engineering with an international diploma in teaching and training.
+Andre is a seasoned skills development professional with over 27 years of experience in the learning and development sphere.
+He holds a degree in electrical engineering with an international diploma in teaching and training.
 He has completed the Management Advanced Program through Wits Business School and is a certified NQF assessor, moderator, and workplace coach.
 André's passion for helping people reach their potential is evident through his hands-on teaching methods.
 He is known to inspire, motivate, and develop people to help them achieve their business objectives and career aspirations.
 His engineering background, combined with human resources experience and business management acumen, provides him with a unique skill set to research, develop, and deliver skills development programs that truly impact the bottom line.
 He is passionate about laboratories and their role in the quality of life and making us live longer, healthier and stronger.
 With this in mind, he has developed the Power of Process skills development programs that help laboratories enhance patient care through business management and laboratory performance improvement in a rapidly changing environment.
+He has also authored a textbook called "The Guide to Management for Laboratory Leaders" that is available at Amazon.com

 We discuss the various factors of the macro environment that could negatively impact the laboratory business and how to align our operations to ensure survival.